nk2IsHere/computers/README.md

 ### Generally:

-Make processing of Stardew's resources a configurable fun pipelike-like process by introducing programming.
+Make processing of Stardew's resources a configurable function pipelike process by introducing programming.

 ### Specifically this mod should: